Public Health Orders

-- Phase 2: Observation Period May 16 - August 16 (90 days): Counties will move to Level Clear, subject to TCHD observation of hospital admission rates in the County.
-Level Clear includes only restrictions required by the State and face covering requirements.
+- Phase 2: Observation Period May 16 - Aug.
+16 (90 days): Counties will move to Level Clear, subject to TCHD observation of hospital admission rates in the county.
+Level Clear includes only restrictions required by the state and face covering requirements.

-In Phase II, starting May 16th, each county will be assigned to Level Clear and will move between Levels based on the rate of hospital admissions of County residents.
+In Phase 2, each participating county will be assigned to Level Clear and will move between Levels based on the rate of hospital admissions of County residents.
 Counties will be moved to more or less restrictive Levels if experiencing rates reflective of more or less restrictive Levels for 7 consecutive days over a 14-day rolling average.

-Level Purple: More than 5 hospital admissions of county residents per 100,000 population and hospital capacity is threatened.
+- Level Purple: More than 5.0 hospital admissions of county residents per 100,000 population over a 14-day period and hospital capacity is threatened.

 Personal Indoor Social Gatherings

 For indoor personal gatherings, follow the CDC guidance on gatherings.

 Hygiene, Cleaning and Disinfecting

 - Employers must require employees to stay home if they show any symptoms or signs of illness or have been in contact with someone who has tested positive for COVID-19.
 Employers must ensure paid sick leave policies are consistent with state law and communicate those policies to employees.
 See the Colorado Department of Labor and Employment’s Paid Leave Under the Healthy Families and Workplaces Act Interpretive Notice & Formal Opinion [En Español] and Colorado Workplace Public Health Rights Poster [En Español].